bhoptee/trueman-chiro/src/pages/therapies.md

       - type: feature_item
         content: Is the use of acupuncture needles to treat muscles, connective tissue and pain.
-It is highly effective in reducing muscular knots (trigger points), taut bands, and scar tissue; and has applications related to pain management and chronic pain.
+It is highly effective in reducing muscular knots (trigger points), taut bands, and scar tissue.
+Acupuncture has applications related to pain management and chronic pain.
         title: Western Acupuncture / Dry Needling
         image: /images/acupuncture.jpg
       - type: feature_item